rails/rails/guides/source/action_controller_overview.md

 end
 ```

-And the this route:
+And this route:

 ```ruby
 get '/books/:id', to: 'books#show'
 ```

-When a user opens the URL `/books/4_2`, the controller will extract the
+When a user requests the URL `/books/4_2`, the controller will extract the
 composite key value `["4", "2"]` and pass it to `Book.find`.
 The `extract_value`
 method may be used to extract arrays out of any delimited parameters.